Sprint Triathlon Training: 10 Threshold Run Sessions

 By consistently including these threshold run sessions in your training, you’ll build the stamina, power, and pacing strategies needed to conquer the run leg of your sprint triathlon.
 These workouts will help you push through the race’s toughest moments and finish strong.

-Power, pace, and precision—these sessions will hardwire your threshold engine for race-day dominance.
+Power, pace, and precision..are you ready to hardwire your threshold engine for race-day dominance?

 Always consult with a medical professional or certified coach before beginning any new training program.
 The information provided is for educational purposes only and is not a substitute for personalized advice.